awmlee/damn_hot_pie/README.md

 This file contains sql model of the database where all sensor data will be saved.
 Running this script will result in creating file `dht_database.db` in folder where `model.py` is.

 ###record_data.py and recording data to database
 Contains class responsible for acquiring data input and saving it in database.
 Can be runned separately as script.
-If runned, will loop endlessly and save sensor data to database with given interval.
+If run, will loop endlessly and save sensor data to database with given interval.
+(Note 2020:  This is currently hard coded for DHT11 as the previous version wasn't running)

 ```
 Usage: record_data.py [options]